 You know how the story goes: you head out on a Friday night to blow off some steam, telling yourself you’ll steer clear of cocaine every weekend, but after a few drinks the justifications start pouring in.
 “Just a line won’t hurt,” or “I deserve it after a long week” — the excuses are endless, but the behavior is the same.
 And that one line turns into many more, eventually forming a pattern.
 Before you know it, you may find yourself doing cocaine on weekdays, by yourself or without understanding why.

 Addiction is progressive.
-With repeated cocaine use, your tolerance increases, meaning your body needs more of it to get high.
+With repeated or weekly cocaine use, your tolerance increases, meaning your body needs more of it to get high.
 And because of the profound effects of cocaine on the brain, the likelihood of becoming addicted to cocaine is considerable.

 The Cocaine Addiction Cycle